 Structural Damage: Cracks and Loose Bricks

-Constant exposure to the elements can lead to significant deterioration.
-Cracks, crumbling mortar, and loose bricks are not just aesthetic concerns; they can compromise the entire structure, posing a safety risk.
+Constant exposure to the elements can lead to deterioration.
+Cracks, crumbling mortar, and loose bricks are not just cosmetic concerns; they may require chimney masonry repair or, in more severe cases, a full chimney rebuild.

 Water Damage: A Hidden Threat